 During this time, we want to let you know that we are still open to receiving applications to our Peter Rule Fund.
-Funding will not be granted to the following application types for the near future, or until the government reduces the Covid-19 alert level:
+However, we will not fund activities which are in contravention of government health guidance and travel restrictions

 Applications that promote the ability of our community to run their services and projects remotely are encouraged.
 This includes for things we may not normally accept grants for, including the following: